 View this post on InstagramA post shared by Best Friends Animal Society (@bestfriendsanimalsociety) on

 Founded in 1951, the Animal Welfare Institute works to reduce animal cruelty in many forms, such as animals being used for experimentation, cruel slaughterhouses, and the torture of fur-bearing animals via steel jaw leg-holds and wire snares.
 Based in Washington, D.C., this charity also strives to protect endangered species and their natural habitats, among other initiatives.

-During the 2016 fiscal year, the Animal Welfare Institute received nearly $3.3 million in total contributions.
-Known for putting the majority of their funding back into action, a breakdown of their spending puts program expenses at 91.6 percent, administrative costs at 6.4 percent, and fundraising overheads at just 2 percent.
+Known for putting the majority of their funding back into action, a breakdown of the Animal Welfare Institute’s spending puts program expenses at 90 percent, administrative costs at 8 percent, and fundraising overheads at just 2 percent.

 4. Snow Leopard Trust